 Lift Capacity

-The lift capacity measurement of a crane tells us how much load a crane can lift naturally including the dimension of the load, lift height, and lift angle.
-The average crane can lift between 10,000 and 60,000 tons.
+The lift capacity measurement of a crane tells us how much load a crane can lift naturally, including the dimension of the load, lift height, and lift angle.
+The average crane can lift between 10,000 and 60,000 pounds.

 Lift Range